smithki/vuex-ts/README.md

   ]
 });

-// Alternatively, you can instantiate a Vuex store directly from the module: export const store = myModule.toStore({
+// Alternatively, you can instantiate a Vuex store directly from the module.
-  // The same store options are available to you here...
+// Doing it this way makes `myModule` into the root module of the store. export const store = myModule.toStore({
+  // You can add plugins or set "strict" mode here.
 });
 ```